wangsy1999/projects/RTES/Readme.md

 # "Embedded Sentry"

+This is a group project.
+I am the main contributor and the leader of this project group.

 ## 1. Successful Accomplishments
 In this project, we utilized the STM429 hardware facility to develop a system that records and replicates board movements for unlocking purposes.
 We have successfully implemented the following functionalities:
 ### 1) Movement Recording: